Caramelized onions are onions that have been slowly cooked to develop their flavor. Here's how to caramelize onions

 - 3 teaspoons red wine vinegar

-- Add the onions and toss them to coat with the butter.
+- Add the sliced onions and toss them to coat with the butter.
 Sprinkle the salt on top and toss them again.

 - Remove onions from heat and season with red wine vinegar.